 Another reason huskies have webbed feet is because of their strong toes, designed to grip the surface of water and snow when swimming or racing through the snow.
 Also, webbing uses to help huskies move through the water faster and more easily.

-In conclusion, webbing is an important feature of a husky’s body due to its origins in the Arctic.
+And also, webbing is an important feature of a husky’s body due to its origins in the Arctic.
 The small triangle-shaped patch of skin connecting the toes acts as a snowshoe to assist in walking in cold conditions.
+While huskies have webbed feet, these are not their only features; they also have paws that help them balance as they walk.

 Webbing is an important trait for the structure of the Husky’s body that is essential for facilitating movement through water and snow in cold conditions.